7Aditya7/7Aditya7/README.md

 - 🔭 I’m currently working on  [101INFOTECH][101infotech]
-- 🌱 I’m currently learning everything🤣
+- 🌱 I’m currently learning everything�.
 - 💬 Ask me about anything related to programming.
 - 📫 How to reach me: You Can Message  Me On Facebook [facebook]
 - ⚡ Fun fact: I hate coding he he i was just joking Actually I love coding.